-The upper and lower gastrointestinal Barium X-Rays are useful is IBD, specifically Crohn's disease, is detected in the small intestine.
-The patient will swallow a Barium solution, which passes into the small intestine and illuminates on an X-Ray.
-The X-ray will reveal any inflammation, ulcers or other abnormalities that may suggest IBD.
+The upper and lower gastrointestinal barium x-rays are useful if IBD, specifically Crohn's disease, is detected in the small intestine.
+The patient will swallow a barium solution, which passes into the small intestine and illuminates on an x-ray.
+The x-ray will reveal any inflammation, ulcers or other abnormalities that may suggest IBD.

 Many gastrointestinal conditions have the same basic symptoms as IBD.
 The battery of tests done to diagnose IBD are also done to rule out other less serious conditions, such as irritable bowel syndrome or more serious conditions, such as colon cancer.
 This is why it is especially important to communicate your symptoms as thoroughly and accurately as you can during the testing process.

 Once you've been diagnosed, it is very important that you receive thorough instructions for follow-up care.
 Leave no question unanswered and no topic unexplored.
 If you doubt your diagnosis, ask for a second opinion and don't be afraid to see a specialist.
 If not, learn how to take the best care of yourself as possible and start living your life.